recoveryhub/2021-wanderers/Source/Draft/MJ_TW_009.md

 “Who is Myrina?”

-“Myrina is a woman.—Lysander the silent, have you seen the new colonnade by the temple of Æsculapius?”
+“Myrina is a woman.—Lysander the silent, have you seen the new colonnade by the temple of Æsculapius?”[^9]

 “Knock!
 Knock!” quoth Lycias.
 “Doorkeeper and dog say ‘Not at home!’—Now, in the speech at the Prytaneum—Oh, here he is at home!
 Oh, voice from the Golden Age, discourse to us anew of Justice!”